 By contrast, Biblical Christians are on a very different path.
 Jesus said, “I am the way” (John 14:6) and this path is all about him.
 Our steps on this path are not powered by our imperfect efforts.
 No, he already walked this road perfectly for us.

-If the path of life was intended for us to travel alone, it would seem that God would have given each individual the exact same skill set, i.e., what is necessary to travel that path alone.
-But instead God designed us each with different gifts because this path of life really isn’t about us at all.
+If the path of life was intended for us to travel alone, it would seem that God would have given each individual the exact same skill set—what is necessary to travel that path alone.
+But instead, God designed us each with different gifts because this path of life really isn’t about us at all.
 It’s all about helping others grow closer in their walk with God even as they do the same for you.

-If you have Mormon friends feeling lonely, point them to the article: I Feel Isolated from Others – Because I Am Unworthy.
+If you have Mormon friends feeling lonely, point them to the Handbook for Healing Scripture Study.
+This FREE, 4-lesson Scripture Study diagnoses the pains of life, shares their cures and provides treatment plans for what living a life of freedom, forgiveness and peace can look like.
 Help them see that when you walk the path that’s all about Jesus, you discover your identity and worth.